 It might be deemed fine to publish private information if it adds to a current public debate on an issue.

-German courts banned publication of the name of an actor found guilty of possessing cocaine.
-The European Court of Human Rights said there was a general public interest in reports of criminal proceedings, as a matter of principle.
+Cast study: German courts banned publication of the name of an actor found guilty of possessing cocaine.
+The European Court of Human Rights (ECHR) said there was a general public interest in reports of criminal proceedings, as a matter of principle.
 The factual story, from reliable sources, could be published.
-Note that ECHR rulings have an impact on UK laws.
+Note that ECHR rulings have an impact on UK laws – and Brexit won’t change that.

 Test 2: Correcting a false impression